danpeig/plutocalcdesigner-mcp/README.md

 Another way to connect AI models to Plutocalc Designer is use the API directly.
 In this case, the model can retrieve instructions from the OpenAPI json specifications available at https://www.plutocalc.com/designer/server/openapi.json

+A more detailed description of the API with instructions and examples, suitable for humans or LLMs, can be found in: https://www.plutocalc.com/designer/api.html

 ### Hosting the MCP server

 This method hosts the MCP server only, not the Plutocalc Designer.
 The local server requires internet connectivity to connect to the Plutocalc Designer API.